ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Experimental Results

 \subsubsection{Performance Comparison with SOTA Methods}

-Table \ref{table:auc_compare} compares the AUC score of our best-performing model (APAM with probabilistic masks) with other state-of-the-art (SOTA) models on NIH ChestX-ray14 dataset.
+Table \ref{table:auc_compare} compares the AUC score of ThoraX-PriorNet with other state-of-the-art (SOTA) models on NIH ChestX-ray14 dataset.
 Here, we observe that the proposed model's performance is superior to existing SOTA methods in terms of the mean AUC score.
-More specifically, it has shown performance improvement in diseases like Atelectasis, Cardiomegaly, Effusion, Mass, Pneumonia, Consolidation, and Edema.

-Table \ref{table:auc_chex} shows the comparison of our proposed model (APAM with anomaly probabilistic masks and chest ROI mask) with existing models, including Resnet18\cite{he2016deep}, EfficientNet B0\cite{tan2019efficientnet} and DenseNet121\cite{Huang2016DenselyNetworks} on CheXpert dataset where the results were obtained using the same experimental environment as used for our model.
-Here, we have used the same probabilistic masks which were generated for training on NIH CheXpert dataset.
-The results show that the proposed method provides superior results for the diseases of atelectasis and cardiomegaly, whereas performance was slightly degraded for effusion.
-However, the overall mean AUC score has improved compared to the other models.
-Our method shows a score of 90.62\%, whereas the DenseNet121 yields 90.36\%.
+More specifically, it has shown performance improvement in diseases like Atelectasis, Effusion, Infiltration, Mass, Consolidation, Edema, and Pleural Thickening.
+Table \ref{table:auc_chex} shows the comparison of our proposed model with existing state of the art models on CheXpert dataset.
+Here, we have used the same probabilistic masks which were generated for training on NIH Chest X-ray dataset and for providing disease guided attention.
+The results show that the proposed method provides superior results for diseases like- cardiomegaly and edema, whereas performance on atelectasis, consolidation, and effusion are slightly less than the compared approaches.
+However, the overall mean AUC score is better compared to the other models.
+Our method shows an AUC score of 90.62\%. \copyrightnotice